 1. Global Abundance

 One of the significant advantages of shale oil is its global abundance.
 Shale is the most prevalent sedimentary rock found on Earth.
 Specifically, the United States has the most extensive shale reserves worldwide, estimated to last more than a century.
-This vast reservoir of shale oil presents a reliable energy source that can meet the world’s growing demand for fossil fuels.
+This vast shale oil reservoir presents a reliable energy source that can meet the world’s growing demand for fossil fuels.

 2. Possible Substitute for Conventional Fossil Fuels